-1. IO0 and IO1 are used for Standard and Dual SPI instructions

-2. IO0 - IO3 are used for Quad SPI instructions

-3. The RESET# pin on SOP-16 package is a dedicated hardware reset pin regardless of device settings.
-If the reset function is not used, this pin can be left floating in the system.
+- 1. SIO0 and SIO1 are used for Standard and Dual SPI instructions - 2.
+SIO0 SIO3 are used for Quad SPI instructions, WP#& HOLD# (or RESET#) functions are only available for Standard/Dual SPI. - 3.
+The RESET# pin on SOP-16 package is a dedicated hardware reset pin regardless of device settings.
+If the reset function is not needed, this pin is suggested not left floating in the system